thanhhao98/UTH_AL_PRACTICE/README.md

 # Run without inserting a known negative cycle
 python main.py --no-insert-cycle

-# Run with a maximum of 50 iterations (for large datasets)
-python main.py --max-iterations 50

 # Run with real exchange rate data from the European Central Bank
 python main.py --use-real-data